mokuda2/senioryearreflection/_posts/2024-04-04-A-Spark-of-Fire.md

 "I agree," he said.

 "I can go first.
 I really like spending time with you, and I think you're really cute, but...
 I know that in a couple months, you'll be leaving abroad, and then I'll be moving to Dallas.
-I’m not sure what’s going to happen when summer arrives.
-What are your thoughts about that?"
+I’m not sure what’s going to happen when summer arrives."

 "I've honestly been thinking about that on basically every single date we've had.
 I'm totally open being friends with you, and I'm still down to take your graduation pictures.
 I've loved getting to know you and spending time with you, and I think you're super attractive.
 You're definitely a lot more attractive in person.
 I've loved getting to hear your perspectives on all the things we've talked about, and I feel like I've learned a lot from you, especially about the Church.
 You have a good balance between both the Church and your dating life, and I think I realized that the gospel is something that I can still love.
 And you've got so much ahead of you!
 You're going to be a working adult.
 You've got a good job.
 Statistically speaking, you're 100 percent gonna rock your future.
 I know you'll find someone there who'll make you so happy."